 As an IT firm, you must know that we are dedicated to security above just about anything else.
-Of course storage size and processing speed and productivity are all critical, but if your data isn’t secure then it’s all for nothing.
-Well planned security procedures in conjunction with updated hardware and software are the keys to strong security.
+Of course, storage size and processing speed and productivity are all critical, but if your data isn’t secure then it’s all for nothing.
+Well-planned security procedures in conjunction with updated hardware and software are the keys to strong security.
 Giving outsiders access to your network is a risk.
-But, it’s one that you’ll likely need to take to keep your clients and visitors happy.
+But, it’s one that you’ll likely need to take to keep your clients and visitors happy–and the best way to do that is to set up a guest WiFi exclusively for their use.
+It gives them access and keeps your data safe.

 Great Lakes Computer Corporation Values Your Security